shane-baker-oropeza/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 4. Connect to TOR and browse a few sites.
 For example:
    - **WARNING: The links to onion sites change a lot and these have changed.
 However if you connect to Tor and browse around normal sites a bit, the necessary logs should still be created:**
    - Current Dread Forum: ```http://dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/```
-   - Dark Markets Forum: ```dreadytofatroptsdj6io7l3xptbet6onoyno2yv7jicoxknyazubrad.onion/d/DarkNetMarkets```
+   - SuprBay: The Pirate Bay Forum: ```http://suprbaydvdcaynfo4dgdzgxb4zuso7rftlil5yg5kqjefnw4wq4ulcad.onion/```
    - Current Elysium Market: ```elysiumutkwscnmdohj23gkcyp3ebrf4iio3sngc5tvcgyfp4nqqmwad.top/login```

 6. Create a folder on your desktop called ```tor-shopping-list.txt``` and put a few fake (illicit) items in there